chasebank/chase/_notes/codes/Dead-Center.md

 category: codes
 ---

-Great for quick demos/tests, so you can pull whatever *thing* you're working on out from the corner, and push it into the center, where it looks nicer.
+Great for quick demos/tests, so you can pull whatever *thing* you're working on out from the corner, and drop it right in the middle, where it looks nicer anyway.

 And you don't have to muck up the CSS of the actual *thing* with otherwise needless positioning/margins.